JosephMcGrath/REORS/README.md

 REORS
 =====

 A collection of scripts to work with raster remotely sensed data.
-Currently in early stages of development, the scripts in the "master" branch should work, work in progress is generally isolated in its own branch/fork.
+Currently in early stages of development, the scripts in the "master" branch should function, any work in progress is generally isolated in its own branch/fork.

 Further notes will be made in the wiki.